emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Customer Segmentation for An Online Retailer.md

 |:--:|
 | *Figure 1: Assortment planning process* |

-We lassify customers into groups (segments) based on observed or inferred characteristics, behaviors, and preferences in the segmentation step.
+We classify customers into groups (segments) based on observed or inferred characteristics, behaviors, and preferences in the segmentation step.
 Segmentation is then followed by product design (product offering).
 The objective of the product design is to construct bundles of product/service features to target each customer segment.
 Correlating customers’ willingness to pay with their preferences and